 - (a) if relevant, rectified the matter that led to the de-energisation; and - (b) made a request for re-energisation; and - (c) paid any charge for re-energisation,

-This rule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This rule is classified as a tier 1 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)